Normanbg/Personal_Research/index.md

 [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
 This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).

-## To start, here it is a brief explanation of a production plan:
+## To start, here it is a brief explanation of production plan:

 It is a document created collaborative among the team (if it is a small team, it will be done with whole team, if it is a big one, it will be done with the leads of each section), as it affects each member of the team directly.
 It serves as a comprehensive task list of everything that needs to be implemented in the game and all of the components thereof.
 Which is then given a man-month requirement individually to help to define a most likely rough timeline for the development engagement.

 ##  When it is done?

+Once the Game Design Document (GDD) and the Tech Design Document (TDD) are done, there is enough information to determine the real staff size.
+Knowing the members of the team, is the time to make the production plan for having all under control (or at least thinking we have it).

 HOW TO PUT A VIDEO: <iframe width="560" height="315" src="https://www.youtube.com/embed/GiHrWDm7B6M" frameborder="0" allowfullscreen></iframe>

 ### Game Controls